SentsSquadBots/whitelistbot-pterodactyl/README.md

 # whitelistbot-pterodactyl
-A custom Egg and Yolk for Pterodactyl/Wisp
+A custom Egg and Yolk for Pterodactyl/Wisp for [Sents Whitelist Bot](https://github.com/SentsSquadBots/sentswhitelistbot)